 The view likewise made an impression on Mom.
 After their own river cruise, she instructed my sister to save a 20RMB banknote for her.

 Yet another facet of this river fascinated Mom – cormorant fishing.
-Fishermen here traditionally used river birds called cormorants in catching fish.
-From their pipe rafts, the birds were deployed underwater to snap up fish with their long beaks.
+Fishermen here traditionally used river birds, cormorants, in catching fish.
+From their rafts, the birds were deployed underwater to snap up fish with their long beaks.
 With necks tied and unable to swallow, they would then deposit the fish onto the boat.
 At the end of the day, the cormorants would get their share of the day’s catch.